fakemanoan/fakemanoan.github.io/docs/_includes/install.md

 - Select the 3 dots in the top right, and go to Preferences
 - Disable "Update Recovery"
 - Re-flash TWRP in Odin following the TWRP install instructions on [this page](/downloads/twrp)

+### Google Play Store/Google Services has no network access
+This is commonly done because you did not follow the guide properly.
+- Ensure you flash Gapps BEFORE you boot
+- If you accidentally booted then installed Gapps, you can do a factory reset in TWRP to fix this issue.